lumalav/CDA5106/MP1/README.md

 ## Getting Started

-To build and execute from the command line
+To build from the command line:

-> From Unix command line:
+- From Unix command line:

-`cd MP1`
+> `cd MP1`

-`make`
+> `make`

-> From Windows command line:
+- From Windows command line:

-- Please alter the makefile and make sure the folder character is the back-slash '\' and try again
+Please alter the makefile and make sure the folder character is the back-slash '\\' and try again

-> To Execute:
+To Execute:

+> `java -cp sim_cache.jar Simulator.MP1 'args'`

+Example:

-- `java -cp sim_cache.jar Simulator.MP1 'args''` (For instance: java -cp sim_cache.jar Simulator.MP1 16 1024 2 0 0 0 0 gcc_trace.txt)
+> `java -cp sim_cache.jar Simulator.MP1 16 1024 2 0 0 0 0 gcc_trace.txt`

-> To clean:
+To clean:

-`make clean`
+> `make clean`

 To build and execute from Visual Studio code